itplr-kosit/validator/README.md

 ### Application User Interface (API / embedded usage)

 The validator can also be used in own Java Applications via the API.
-Usage would be something like this:
+An example use of the API as follows:

 ```java
 Path scenarios = Paths.get("scenarios.xml");
 Configuration config = Configuration.load(scenarios.toUri());